Find schools that offer these popular programs

 Associate in Science in Radiologic Technology

 The radiologic technology program at Bakersfield College takes about two years to complete.
-Coursework covers patient care and positioning, anatomy, medical terminology, radiographic pathology and physics.
+Coursework covers patient care and positioning, anatomy, venipuncture, radiographic pathology and physics.
 Students may be required to complete general education courses to fulfill the minimum credit requirements before completing the program.

 San Joaquin Valley College - Bakersfield